MasielloGroup/Archive-MasielloGroupWebsite-HugoAcademic/content/home/projects.md

 widget = "portfolio"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 65  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 25  # Order that this section will appear.

-title = "Projects"
-subtitle = ""
+title = "Group News (was Projects)" subtitle = ""

 [content]